Six dead and more missing after migrant boat capsizes in Channel

-Six dead after migrant boat capsizes in Channel as search continues for more passengers
+Six dead and dozens rescued after migrant boat capsizes in Channel as search continues

 Migrants were using shoes to bale water out of the sinking boat, according to one volunteer